 Any business or organization stores sensitive data on its computers, storage devices, websites, and on the cloud.
 While stored data is critical for business functions, it can also be a liability if left unprotected.
-Without an adequate data security policy, sensitive information could fall into the hands of attackers, allowing them to gain access to your network, execute corporate espionage, or expose the personal information of your employees or customers.
+Without an adequate data protection policy, sensitive information could fall into the hands of attackers, allowing them to gain access to your network, execute corporate espionage, or expose the personal information of your employees or customers.
 In this article, we’ll introduce you to data security and the different methods and tools you can use to secure your data and prevent a catastrophe.

 What Is Data Security?